giga-sec/gigaSec-Tech-Notes/3. Notes/What is XML.md

 - Why use XML
 - Syntax and more info about XML languange
 ---
-XML
--> Used for storing and transporting data
+## Used for storing and transporting data

 ### Why use XML